junxit/us-congress-bills-112/bill.md

     - **(A)** the deadline for applications for selection of cemetery sites and historic places on land outside withdrawal areas established under section 14 of the Alaska Native Claims Settlement Act (43 U.S.C.
 1613) was July 1, 1976;
     - **(B)**
       - **(i)** as of that date, the Bureau of Land Management notified Sealaska that the total entitlement of Sealaska would be approximately 200,000 acres; and
-      - **(ii)** Sealaska made entitlement allocation decisions for cultural sites and economic development sites based on that original estimate;
+      - **(ii)** Sealaska made entitlement allocation decisions for cultural sites and economic development sites based on that original estimate; and
     - **(C)** as a result of the Alaska Land Transfer Acceleration Act (Public Law 108–452; 118 Stat.
 3575) and subsequent related determinations and actions of the Bureau of Land Management, it became clear within the last decade that Sealaska will receive significantly more than 200,000 acres pursuant to the Alaska Native Claims Settlement Act (43 U.S.C.
 1601 et seq.);
   - **(10)** in light of the revised Bureau of Land Management estimate of the total number of acres that Sealaska will receive pursuant to the Alaska Native Claims Settlement Act (43 U.S.C.
 1601 et seq.), and in consultation with Members of Alaska's congressional delegation, Sealaska and its shareholders believe that it is appropriate to allocate more of the entitlement of Sealaska to—
     - **(A)** the acquisition of places of sacred, cultural, traditional, and historical significance;